Street of Shame

-Street of Shame (赤線地帯, Akasen chitai) is a 1956 black-and-white Japanese film directed by Kenji Mizoguchi.
-It is the personal tales of several Japanese women of different backgrounds who work together in a brothel.
-It was Mizoguchi's last film.
+Street of Shame (赤線地帯, Akasen chitai) is a 1956 Japanese drama film and the last film directed by Kenji Mizoguchi.
+The story, which revolves around a group of women of different backgrounds who work together in a brothel in Tokyo, is based on the novel Susaki no onna by Yoshiko Shibaki.

-The film is based on the novel Susaki no Onna by Yoshiko Shibaki.
-In July 2018, it was selected to be screened in the Venice Classics section at the 75th Venice International Film Festival.

 Plot

-Street of Shame revolves around the lives of 5 female prostitutes working at Dreamland, a licensed brothel owned by the Tayas in a red-light district near the Sensōji Temple in Tokyo's Yoshiwara district, while the Diet reconsiders a ban on prostitution.
+Street of Shame revolves around the lives of five female prostitutes working at Dreamland, a licensed brothel owned by the Tayas in a red-light district in Tokyo's Yoshiwara district, while the Diet reconsiders a ban on prostitution.